-When executed correctly, this operating system ensures your HVAC business runs effortlessly with as little friction as possible.
+This operating system ensures your HVAC business runs effortlessly with as little friction as possible when executed correctly.
 Fine-tuning this system can extract operational efficiency while addressing bottlenecks in a meaningful way.

 Human Capital – People Are Your Best Asset

 It’s the people that make or break your business.
 People are the backbone of any HVAC company, from sales and customer service to technicians.

 Top-performing businesses all have one thing in common: they are committed to investing time, energy, and resources into their people.